Pregnancy: Childbirth

-Childbirth, referred to as labor and delivery in the medical field, is the process whereby an infant is born.
+Childbirth, referred to as labour and delivery in the medical field, is the process whereby an infant is born.

 A woman is considered to be in labour when she begins experiencing regular uterine contractions, accompanied by changes of her cervix—primarily effacement and dilation.
 While childbirth is widely experienced as painful, some women do report painless labours, while others find that concentrating on the birth helps to quicken labour and lessen the sensations.
 Most births are successful vaginal births, but sometimes complications arise and a woman may undergo a cesarean section.

 During the time immediately after birth, both the mother and the baby are hormonally cued to bond, the mother through the release of oxytocin, a hormone also released during breastfeeding.
 Studies show that skin-to-skin contact between a mother and her newborn immediately after birth is beneficial for both the mother and baby.
 A review done by the World Health Organization found that skin-to-skin contact between mothers and babies after birth reduces crying, improves mother–infant interaction, and helps mothers to breastfeed successfully.
 They recommend that neonates be allowed to bond with the mother during their first two hours after birth, the period that they tend to be more alert than in the following hours of early life.

 Childbirth maturity stages

-In the ideal childbirth labor begins on its own when a woman is "at term".
+In the ideal childbirth, labour begins on its own when a woman is "at term".

 Events before completion of 37 weeks are considered preterm.
 Preterm birth is associated with a range of complications and should be avoided if possible.

 Sometimes if a woman's water breaks or she has contractions before 39 weeks, birth is unavoidable.
 However, spontaneous birth after 37 weeks is considered term and is not associated with the same risks of a preterm birth.
-Planned birth before 39 weeks by caesarean section or labor induction, although "at term", results in an increased risk of complications.
+Planned birth before 39 weeks by caesarean section or labour induction, although "at term", results in an increased risk of complications.
 This is from factors including underdeveloped lungs of newborns, infection due to underdeveloped immune system, feeding problems due to underdeveloped brain, and jaundice from underdeveloped liver.

 Babies born between 39 and 41 weeks' gestation have better outcomes than babies born either before or after this range.
 This special time period is called "full term".
-Whenever possible, waiting for labor to begin on its own in this time period is best for the health of the mother and baby.
+Whenever possible, waiting for labour to begin on its own in this time period is best for the health of the mother and baby.
 The decision to perform an induction must be made after weighing the risks and benefits, but is safer after 39 weeks.

 Events after 42 weeks are considered postterm.
 When a pregnancy exceeds 42 weeks, the risk of complications for both the woman and the fetus increases significantly.
 Therefore, in an otherwise uncomplicated pregnancy, obstetricians usually prefer to induce labour at some stage between 41 and 42 weeks.